 Key Takeaways

-- If you suspect that your dog has eaten a lime or any other citrus fruit, contact a vet immediately 🩺🐶
+• If, by chance, you suspect that your furry companion has snuck a bite of a lime or any other citrus fruit, don’t delay—reach out to a vet immediately.

 Does Vitamin C Make Limes Good for Dogs?